 Rules + Prizing

 This section will showcase the general rules for your tournament that users need to abide by.
 Also, if you set it up, this is where your Prizing section will be seen.
 You can find more information on setting this up on our Prizing Article.

-This section shows up once your competitors have registered successfully towards your tournament.
-From here, users can view what tournaments they've registered for, what tournaments they can additional register for, check out their upcoming matches and times, change their contact information, & more.
+This section shows up once your competitors have registered successfully for your tournament.
+From here, users can view what tournaments they've registered for, what other events they can register for, check out their upcoming matches and times, change their contact information, & more.

 If you’re running your tournament with additional people, you can add them under the "Admin Permissions" page.

 To do this, select the “Add Admin” button and search for your team’s smash.gg gamertags (You can also search their email / real name in the event of their tag being too common!).

 You can learn more about the 4 roles you can assign and how your tournament staff can accept their assigned role invites in our help center article here.